uktrade/data-hub-frontend/docs/Dependabot.md

 3. Once all tests have passed, edit the PR so that the base branch is the `chore/dependencies` one.
 You should now be able to merge the PR without needing to request reviews.
 4. Repeat steps 2 and 3 until all PRs are either merged or identified as needing further work.
 Any PRs with consistently failing tests can be passed to the Technical Excellence team if required.
 5. Checkout the `chore` branch to your local machine.
 If required, carry out the appropriate tasks listed in the 'Additional actions' section below.
-6. After all the PRs have been merged and any additional changes have been made, run `npm install`.
+6. After all the PRs have been merged and any additional changes have been made, run `yarn install`.
 Ensure that any changes to `package-lock.json` are included in your branch.
-7. Build and run Storybook (`npm run storybook`) to ensure it works correctly (sometimes it breaks silently due to Dependabot changes).
+7. Build and run Storybook (`yarn storybook`) to ensure it works correctly (sometimes it breaks silently due to Dependabot changes).
 8. Bring up your local frontend and carry out some basic smoke tests to ensure that nothing unexpected has happened.
 9. Rebase the dependency branch against `master` to remove all the merge commits, then push the changes and open a PR.
 10. Deploy your branch to the UAT environment to ensure that there are no issues with Jenkins/Cloudfoundry.
 If the deployment fails, don't proceed any further with the PR and notify the TechEx team.